ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Usage Examples

-The following usage examples illustrate how an application might use a Transport Services Interface to:
+The following usage examples illustrate how an application might use the Transport Services Interface to:

 - Act as a server, by listening for incoming connections, receiving requests,